Understanding... Respectability Politics

-As Nafisa Eltahir explains in The Atlantic, respectability narratives were constructed of Muslim Americans following heightened Islamophobia after 9/11 to “normalize” them as “still Americans”.
-Videos from Buzzfeed and Refinery29 included statements like “I’m a Muslim, but I’m not angry” and “[I’m a Muslim and] I actually, like, really love Christmas movies”.
-However, she argues these presentations are ineffective and counterproductive because they do not serve to “expand the American norm to include Muslims of all stripes, [instead] the narrow standard for American normalcy is maintained.”
+As Nafisa Eltahir explains in The Atlantic, respectability narratives for Muslim Americans were constructed following the heightened Islamophobia after 9/11 to “normalize” them as “still Americans.”
+Videos from Buzzfeed and Refinery29 included statements such as “I’m a Muslim, but I’m not angry” and “[I’m a Muslim and] I actually, like, really love Christmas movies.”
+However, Eltahir argues these presentations are ineffective and counterproductive because they do not serve to “expand the American norm to include Muslims of all stripes, [instead] the narrow standard for American normalcy is maintained.”

 “Who are we to govern the sexual practices of others?
 Who are we performing for?”

 For marginalized individuals, it is also understood that opposing these existing prejudices will endanger their own delicate ties to respectability and the opportunities it provides.
 Researchers found that those with marginalized identities (and thus “tenuous social positions”) were wary of their online presence, taking care not to “offend any particular demographic” or “take a stand on anything that might jeopardize [their] job prospects.”
 (Professor Kenji Yoshino calls this “covering.”)
 A consistent theme researchers noticed was the act of curating or removing contacts as a form of “impression management” given the visibility of social media connections.
 In particular, these removed contacts tended to be from lower socioeconomic backgrounds.